apify/apify-docs/sources/platform/storage/key_value_store.md

 ## Limits

-* The maximum length for key-value store is 63 characters.
+* The maximum length for key of key-value store is 63 characters.